Chicken Broth vs. Bone Broth vs. Stock: What’s the Difference?Reading Time: 7 minutes

 Drinking broth can be soothing for the tummy and is often the go-to choice when you just want to “get something down” if you have the flu.
 Add some garlic and ginger to your broth and you have a real tonic for digestion and the common cold.

 The Hearty Stock

 Stock, on the other hand, is normally made from meat, and it is usually cooked for two to six hours.
-It often includes vegetables (or mirepoix) and most of the time includes the bones as well.
+It often includes vegetables (or mirepoix) and most of the time includes the bones (e.g., beef bones or chicken bones) as well.
 Because stock isn’t left to boil for more than a few hours, as with broth it normally doesn’t turn gelatinous.

-Seasoned cooks make stock specifically for tasty stews and savory gravies and sauces.
-Often chefs will roast bones first before they go in the stock to give the liquid a darker color and to give gravies a heartier flavor.
+Seasoned cooks make stock specifically as a base for soups, for tasty stews, and for savory gravies and sauces.
+Often chefs will roast bones first on a baking sheet before they go in the stock to give the liquid a darker color and to give gravies a heartier flavor.

 One more note about stock.
 Even though its nutrient value doesn’t come close to bone broth (which we will talk about in the next section), stock has been shown in some studies to be a highly nutritious immune-system booster in its own right.

 Is Chicken Soup Actually a “Cure” for the Common Cold?

 Researchers at the University of Nebraska wanted to test the validity of good old chicken soup, which usually simmers in the pot for two to six hours, for “curing the common cold.”
 What they found was pretty remarkable.